Campus Improvement Plan

 Strategy 1: Every SBAI student will meet with SBAI counselor to ensure CCMR readiness is being met.

-Strategy's Expected Result/Impact: All students at SBAI will meet CCMR readiness standards.
+Strategy's Expected Result/Impact: All students will be CCMR compliant

 Staff Responsible for Monitoring: Counselor